holaphil/amazing-maple-e08ae/src/pages/index.md

           business value.
       - title: Stand up for the customer
         content: >
-          Empathy for the user (customer or client) is not a nice to have, it's a requirement.
+          **Empathy** for the user (customer or client) is not a nice to have, it **is a requirement**.
 I make the time necessary to appreciate the challenges they face so that, together with our entire team, we build the right products that serve the best interest of our customers.
           Happy customers equal happy clients, partners, investors.
       - title: Build brands
         content: >-
           Vestibulum a nunc ut eros condimentum posuere.
 Nullam dapibus quis